nbdc-datahub/hbcd-docs/docs/instruments/mri/dmri.md

 ## Data Acquisition

-Diffusion-Weighted Imaging (DWI) data is provied in raw BIDS format as outlined in the [raw BIDS file tree above](#rawbids).
+Diffusion-Weighted Imaging (DWI) data is provided in raw BIDS format as outlined in the [raw BIDS file tree above](#rawbids).
 The DWI protocol provides diffusion-weighted images that may be used to estimate multiple models of diffusion behavior in the central nervous system.
 The protocol acquires roughly 140 diffusion-weighted echo planar images at four b-values (diffusion-weighting) between 0 and 3000 s/mm^2 (12-13 minutes total acquisition time).
 For raw image acquisition, a minimum of 60% of the diffusion-weighted volumes are required to be collected for the acquisition to be deemed successful.

 ## Data Processing

-Diffusion data are processed through **[QSIPrep](https://qsiprep.readthedocs.io/)**, which includes denoising and Gibbs artifact reduction, eddy current distortion correction, and head motion and echo planar susceptibility distortion correction ([Cieslak et al. 2021](https://doi.org/10.1038/s41592-021-01185-5)).
+Diffusion data are prerocessed through **[QSIPrep](https://qsiprep.readthedocs.io/)**, which performs head motion correction, susceptibility distortion correction, MP-PCA denoising, co-registration to T1w images, ANTS spatial normalization, and tissue segmentation ([Cieslak et al. 2021](https://doi.org/10.1038/s41592-021-01185-5)).
 QSIPrep derivatives are then passed to **[QSIRecon](https://qsirecon.readthedocs.io/)**, which executes a curated set of reconstruction workflows, including ODF/FOD reconstruction, tractography, Fixel estimation, and regional connectivity.
 Multiple QSIRecon derivative folders are provided, each corresponding to a different reconstruction method or model.
 The diffusion encoding enables the estimation of multiple diffusion MRI models to create the derived data, including:

 <table class="table-no-vertical-lines" style="width: 100%; border-collapse: collapse; table-layout: fixed;">
 <thead>